Evolving-AI-Lab/synthesizing/README.md

 We provide here four different examples:

-[1_activate_output.sh](1_activate_output.sh): Optimizing a code to activate an *output* neuron of the [CaffeNet DNN](https://github.com/BVLC/caffe/tree/master/models/bvlc_reference_caffenet) trained on ImageNet dataset.
+* [1_activate_output.sh](1_activate_output.sh): Optimizing a code to activate an *output* neuron of the [CaffeNet DNN](https://github.com/BVLC/caffe/tree/master/models/bvlc_reference_caffenet) trained on ImageNet dataset.
 This script synthesizes images for 5 example neurons and produces this result:

 <p align="center">
     <img src="examples/example1.jpg" width=600px>
 </p>

-[2_activate_hidden.sh](2_activate_hidden.sh): Optimizing a code to activate a *hidden* neuron of the [CaffeNet DNN](https://github.com/BVLC/caffe/tree/master/models/bvlc_reference_caffenet) trained on ImageNet dataset.
+* [2_activate_hidden.sh](2_activate_hidden.sh): Optimizing a code to activate a *hidden* neuron of the [CaffeNet DNN](https://github.com/BVLC/caffe/tree/master/models/bvlc_reference_caffenet) trained on ImageNet dataset.
 This script synthesizes images for 5 example neurons and produces this result:

 <p align="center">
     <img src="examples/example2.jpg" width=500px>
 </p>

-* These 5 neurons are a bit boring, but you can visualize interesting ones like object detectors in [DeepScene CNN](https://people.csail.mit.edu/khosla/papers/iclr2015_zhou.pdf) as Fig. 6 in [our paper](http://arxiv.org/abs/1605.09304), or cat or text detectors in CaffeNet as found in [1].
+ * These 5 random neurons are a bit boring, but you can visualize more interesting ones like object detectors in [DeepScene CNN](https://people.csail.mit.edu/khosla/papers/iclr2015_zhou.pdf) as in Fig. 6 in [our paper](http://arxiv.org/abs/1605.09304), or face/text detectors in CaffeNet as found in [1].

 [3_start_from_real_image.sh](3_start_from_real_image.sh):
 [4_activate_output_placesCNN.sh](4_activate_output_placesCNN.sh):